 Voir quelles sont les tendances dans l’industrie de la prévention des pertes de fret et de la sécurité de la chaîne d’approvisionnement

-PULSE, offered by ISB Global Services, is a comprehensive suite of cargo loss prevention and supply chain security products and services designed to help reduce risk exposure and mitigate cargo crime losses.
+PULSE, powered by ISB Global Services, is a comprehensive suite of cargo loss prevention and supply chain security products and services designed to help reduce risk exposure and mitigate supply chain losses.
+Services are far-ranging and include comprehensive supply chain security assessments, driver and criminal background checks, and supply chain risk evaluations and audits.

-Contact us directly to learn more about available services.
+Contact us directly to learn more about available services tailored to your needs.